jamiefolsom/arbotopia/_posts/2020-01-07-beginning-the-new-decade.md

 A female House Finch in flight (left) with two males perched nearby.

-Encouraged by the nice collection of birds o n or near the feederswe set off for a walk down Meadow Road, up Forcithia Path and up to the top of Bussey Hill.
+Encouraged by the nice collection of birds on or near the feeders we set off for a walk down Meadow Road, up Forsythia Path and to the top of Bussey Hill.
 We then descended the hill and followed along Oak Path back to the roadway and then through Leventritt Shrub and Vine Garden and back to to the Visitors Center; almost two miles.
-In that entire route we saw no more than half a dozen birds total!
-There were virtually no avian creatures!
-The one interesting bird spotted by one of our group was a Golden-crowned Kinglet:
+In that entire route we saw no more than half a dozen birds total; there were virtually no avian creatures!
+The one interesting bird spotted by someone in our group was a Golden-crowned Kinglet:

 ![](/images/FMYO2HYnT9iinE86g7CXFQ_thumb_73b4.jpg)

 This is the "winter kinglet" in our area, almost never seen other than in late fall and winter.
-Our bird today flitted about in an evergreen tree at first but then hopped up into a bare tree giving all good looks.
+Our bird today flitted about in an evergreen tree at first, but then hopped up into a bare tree giving everyone good looks.

-I was ready to declare the walk more of a winter exercise walk than a bird walk when we began to pick up a few birds in the trees above the Hunnewell slope as well as under a nice leafed out shrub.
+I was ready to declare the walk more of a winter exercise walk than a bird walk when we began to pick up a few birds in the trees above the Hunnewell slope as well as under an evergreen shrub.
 Song Sparrow, White-throated Sparrow, Northern Cardinal.
 Someone called out "sapsucker" and after some searching I was able to get on the bird along with half of the group.
 It was an immature bird:

 ![](/images/P1150584.jpeg)